collapsed-stacks/startups/questions/5593/non-american-it-companies-allowing-free-expression.md

 - tagged: `tech-company`
 - score: 2

-<p>One of my startup proposals was rejected by an investor for the reason that we may lose support from American IT companies.
+One of my startup proposals was rejected by an investor for the reason that we may lose support from American IT companies.
 From what I've read, VoatCo has also had a problem where people got angry at them and decided to convince the company hosting them to eliminate them (look it up; Voat had to migrate).
-I realize this is a concern and it's one reason that I'm planning to start a business outside of the US, but originally was planning to host the services through Microsoft or Amazon (both US companies).</p>
+I realize this is a concern and it's one reason that I'm planning to start a business outside of the US, but originally was planning to host the services through Microsoft or Amazon (both US companies).

-<p>But this isn't making my investor easy and she's wanting a non-American IT company.
-Do any foreign IT companies have a reputation for respecting and upholding free expression in the startup community?</p>
+But this isn't making my investor easy and she's wanting a non-American IT company.
+Do any foreign IT companies have a reputation for respecting and upholding free expression in the startup community?

 ## Answer 5596